Stake-Weighted Age: Is Numerai's Meta-Model Getting Older?

 If older models score better, their dominance is justified.
 If not, the tournament has an incumbency bias problem.

 The cohort picture is less dramatic than the stake gap suggests.
-All four age buckets oscillate around zero MMC within roughly ±0.006, and no cohort sits persistently above the others.
-The under-90-day cohort is visibly the most volatile — the cyan line swings widest on almost every wiggle — which matches the intuition that new models include both promising ideas and a lot of noise.
+All four buckets oscillate around zero MMC (Meta-Model Contribution) within roughly ±0.006, and no cohort sits persistently above the others.
+The under-90-day cohort is the most volatile, swinging widest on almost every wiggle — new models include both promising ideas and a lot of noise.

-What does not show up is a clean monotone ranking by age.
+There is no clean ranking by age.
 The 2+ year cohort is steadier but not systematically higher.
-Experience in Numerai buys consistency, not a scoring premium.
+Experience in Numerai is associated with lower volatility in this view, not a guaranteed scoring premium.

 Can Newcomers Compete?